Coorparoo

 Recent residential development output has been above average within Coorparoo when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Coorparoo had approximately 45 new homes approved annually.
-From FY-21 to FY-25, around 227 homes were approved, with another 19 approved in FY-26 so far.
-This results in an average of 4.2 new residents per year for every home built over the past five financial years.
+AreaSearch analysis of ABS building approval numbers shows Coorparoo had approximately 45 new homes approved annually.
+Between FY-21 and FY-25, about 227 homes were approved, with an additional 19 approved in FY-26 so far.
+This translates to around 4.2 new residents per year for every home built over the past five financial years.

-However, supply is lagging demand, indicating heightened buyer competition and pricing pressures.
-Developers are targeting the premium market segment, with new homes valued at approximately $883,000 on average.
+The supply of new homes is significantly lagging behind demand, indicating heightened buyer competition and pricing pressures.
+Developers are targeting the premium market segment with higher-end properties, as evidenced by an average construction value of $883,000 per new home.

-In FY-26, $12.6 million in commercial approvals have been registered, suggesting balanced commercial development activity.
-New developments consist of 67.0% detached houses and 33.0% townhouses or apartments, providing a mix of opportunities across price brackets.
-Interestingly, developers are building more traditional houses than the current market share suggests (41.0% at Census), indicating strong demand for family homes despite density pressures.
-Coorparoo has around 387 people per dwelling approval, indicating a developed market.
-Future projections estimate Coorparoo to add approximately 2,173 residents by 2041.
+Commercial development activity in Coorparoo appears balanced, with $12.6 million in commercial approvals registered this financial year.
+New developments consist of 67.0% detached houses and 33.0% townhouses or apartments, offering a mix of medium-density options across various price brackets.
+Notably, developers are building more traditional houses than the current market share suggests (41.0% at Census), indicating strong demand for family homes despite density pressures.
+Coorparoo has a developed housing market, with around 387 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Coorparoo is projected to add approximately 2,149 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development